Academic IELTS Writing task 1 Sample 2 - Eating sweet foods produces acid in the mouth which can cause tooth decay

 Acidity promotes tooth decay which results in teeth cavities.
 Proper brushing and mouth washing can eliminate sugar particles and may protect teeth from the hazards of high acid levels.

-From the given data it is clear that cane sugar has highest acidity and its acid content above safety level is sustained for the longest period in our mouth.
+From the given data it is clear that cane sugar has the highest acidity and its acid content above safety level is sustained for the longest period in our mouth.
 Therefore it should be avoided.
 Honey is the safest sugary food which causes least chances of tooth decay.

 (Approximately 230 words | Written by - Anum Faisal )